One of the best places to visit when in The Netherlands is a little village called Giethoorn.

 It is a stunning little Dutch village where all the houses are surrounded by waterways and are only accessible by boat.
 It is often referred to as The Little Venice of The Netherlands.

-Disclosure: This post contains affiliate links to products or services which I think you may find useful – any purchases made via these links provides a small commission to me at no extra cost to you.
+Disclosure: This post contains affiliate links that I think you may find useful – any purchases made via these links provide a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 If visiting The Netherlands and looking for places worth visiting other than Amsterdam then Giethoorn should be near the top of your list.

 It sits right at the northwest head of the Overijssel province (right on the edge of the province of Drenthe) and lies between Stijnwijk and Meppel.